ramonitzzz/ramonitzzz/README.md

 Hi!
 Im Romina, a Neuroscientist and data science enthusiast.
-Currently learning scripting for image processing and analysis. feel free to DM me on twitter at @ramonitzzz_
+Currently learning scripting for image processing and analysis.
+Feel free to DM me on twitter at @ramonitzzz_

 <!---
 ramonitzzz/ramonitzzz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.